rajlaiya/Temperature_Converter/README.md

   Temperature Conversion: Converts temperatures between Celsius, Fahrenheit, and Kelvin.
   Real-time Updates: Performs the conversion and updates the result automatically as the user types or selects units.
-  Dynamic Background: Changes the background color of the page based on the converted temperature in Celsius (light blue for cold, light green for pleasant, light yellow for warm, light orange/coral for hot).
+  Dynamic Background: Changes the background color of the page based on the converted temperature in Celsius.
   Typing Title: The website's title "Temperature Converter" in the header has a typing animation effect when the page loads.
   Social Sharing: Includes icons to share the website on WhatsApp and to contact via email.